the family court has no power to make orders concerning unborn children

 In his Judgment, Justice Murphy explained that although there was no factual foundation for the application, in any event, the Family Court did not have the jurisdiction or power to make the orders with respect to an "unborn child".

 His Honour acknowledged that under s 68B (1) (a) of the Family Law Act the Family Court has the power to grant an injunction for the personal protection of a "child", a power that also extended to ex-nuptial (unborn) children.
 His Honour noted that this was a matter concerning not a "child" but "a foetus, that is, a child not yet born".

-His Honour referred to the case of In the Marriage of F wherein Justice Lindemayer had dealt with a similar issue in respect of a married couple.
-In that case it was found that the Court did have jurisdiction to order an injunction by reason of the matter being a matrimonial cause, however it was held that an injunction would not be 'proper' in that case.
+His Honour referred to the case of In the Marriage of F wherein Justice Lindenmayer had dealt with a similar issue in respect of a married couple.
+In that case, it was found that the Court did have jurisdiction to order an injunction because of the matter being a matrimonial cause.
+However, it was held that an injunction would not be 'proper' in that case.

 While a "matrimonial cause" could not be argued in this case, given the parties weren't married, His Honour acknowledged that even if the court did have jurisdiction there needed to be a "child" and this case involved an "unborn child".

 His Honour agreed with Justice Lindenmayer's application of the principal from Paton v The British Pregnancy Advisory Service that there is no "common law right" of a husband enabling him to force his wife to carry a child to term.